SayarB/DiscussionApp/README.md

 ## Contributing

 Fork the repo and clone the project on your computer.
-Go into the folder and on cmd run the command 'npm start' to get the development server up and running for previewing on the localhost.
+Go into the folder and on the terminal run the command ````npm start``` to get the development server up and running for previewing on the localhost.